 - Emotions.
 Gain an understanding of the feelings that your consumer is experiencing as well as the feelings that you want to elicit in them at each level of the sales funnel.
-According to the research that Antonio Damasio, a professor of neuroscience at the University of Southern California, has conducted on the human brain, it is exceedingly difficult for a person to make a buying choice without being affected by emotion.
-To put it another way, the more positive emotional responses your potential consumers have when they are exposed to your marketing, the simpler you are making it for them to make a purchase from you.
+Antonio Damasio, a professor of neuroscience at the University of Southern California, conducted research on the human brain and found that it is difficult for a person to make a buying choice without emotion.
+In other words, the more positive emotional responses your potential consumers have to your marketing, the easier you make it for them to purchase from you.

 - Obstacles in the Way of a Purchase.
 It is essential to your capacity to create sales that you discover the queries that are going through the heads of your prospective customers as well as the possible factors that led them to give up on the trip.
 To this aim, the common objections and obstacles to purchase that come up at each brand touchpoint should be included in your customer journey map.

 - Facilitating Its Easy Digestion.
 The concept of mapping the customer journey is appealing in principle, but in practice, it may result in information overload if it is not carried out effectively.
 To this end, ensure that your customer journey map is straightforward, visually appealing, color coded for coherence, presented in a sequential flow, and kept uncomplicated.
 Doing so will make it easy to absorb the information contained within it, which in turn will make it simple to put into practice.